ShengzhenFu/kmwdpoh-162738/README.md

 # kmwdpoh-162738

 This section contains the AWS CDK code written in Typescript.

+For more information about CDK, please see the [CDK prerequisites](https://docs.aws.amazon.com/cdk/latest/guide/work-with.html#work-with-prerequisites)

 For more information on using the CDK in Typescript, please see the [Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-typescript.html).